UchiTesting/UDEMY-ASP-Core-EN/md/Intro.md

 ## Razor pages

-They are in the Views folder.
-According to the course you have `cshtml` and nested `cshtml.cs` files that would be holding the page model and therefore extending `PageModel`.
-It does not seem to be the case anymore.
-I don't have these files and did not work with Razor that way on the ASP.Net MVC projects I've done so far.
+They are in the Views folder if MVC is enabled and Pages folder otherwise.

 ## Project specific files